Ellington Field Joint Reserve Base: NASA use

 From the 1950s through the 1970s, Ellington Field was utilized for pilot and navigator training for the active Air Force, Air Force Reserve, Air National Guard, and Naval Air Reserve, Marine Air Reserve, and foreign students.

 NASA established its facilities at Ellington as its base for astronaut flight proficiency training and specialized aircraft training in the early 1960s because of its proximity to the newly constructed Manned Spacecraft Center.
 T-38 Talon (T-38N) aircraft bailed from USAF and assigned NASA civilian registration numbers are the primary jet aircraft used for astronaut training at Ellington.
 From 1967, Ellington was used for the Apollo program's Lunar Landing Training Vehicle.
 Today, most of NASA's aircraft such as the T-38s, RB-57s, C-9s, and other aircraft based at the Johnson Space (Manned Spacecraft) Center are kept and maintained at the base.

 Current status

-Ellington Field was officially inactivated by the Air Force in 1976 and all Air Force Reserve squadrons were transferred to other military facilities; however, the Texas Air National Guard, the Texas Army National Guard, the U.S. Army Reserve, U.S. Navy Reserve, U.S. Marine Corps Reserve, the U.S. Coast Guard (Coast Guard Air Station Houston) and the United States Naval Sea Cadet Corps still maintain a military presence at the base.
+Ellington Field was officially inactivated by the Air Force in 1976 and all Air Force Reserve squadrons were transferred to other military facilities; however the Reserve components of the United States Armed Forces, such as the Texas Air National Guard, the Texas Army National Guard, the United States Army Reserve, United States Navy Reserve, United States Marine Corps Reserve, the United States Coast Guard (Coast Guard Air Station Houston) and the non-profit charitable youth program United States Naval Sea Cadet Corps still maintain a military presence at the base.
 In 1984, the city of Houston purchased the non-military portion of Ellington to use as a third civil airport, and it was renamed Ellington Airport on 14 January 2009, while the military cantonment area is known as Ellington Field Joint Reserve Base and Coast Guard Air Station Houston.